Gall Force: Rhea Arc

 In the year 2084, scientist Grey Newman found and reverse-engineered the technology from a Solnoid ship found on the Moon (see Eternal Story) and unintentionally brought about the end of civilization.
 World War III breaks out and in the middle of battle, the human's own alien synthezoids turn against their creators, nearly annihilating humankind.

 Later in the year 2085, the remaining humans are on the run from the machines who are terminating them.
 In order to survive to defeat the alien machines, the human race must leave Earth, and go to Mars.
 Among these voyagers is one woman who bears the burden of guilt for her father's contribution to the destruction of civilization.

-Earth Chapter Arc
+Earth Chapter

 The Earth Chapter Arc continues the story from Rhea Arc with reincarnations of the Star Leaf crew.
-After the completion of Operation Exodus, the earth resistance must survive long enough for the arrival of the Mars reinforcements led by General McKenzie.
+After the completion of Operation Exodus, the Earth resistance must survive long enough for the arrival of the Mars reinforcements led by General McKenzie.
 It consists of three episodes.